 Dismiss the student from the program or the College;

 The faculty member's decision will be put in writing to the student within two class days of the meeting.
 If another student, not in the class, was complicit in the cheating/plagiarism, the faculty member has the obligation to pursue disciplinary action against that student.
-Disciplinary action against a student not in the class would be limited to 3e and f or 4a-c above.
+Disciplinary action against a student not in the class would be limited to III., E. and F. or IV., A.-C. above.

-- A student may appeal actions covered in number 3a-d above through the Grade Appeal/Grade Change process; a student may appeal actions covered in 3e and 4a-c above through the Student Judicial process (see the Student Judicial process section of the Student Handbook).
+- A student may appeal actions covered in number III., A.-D. above through the Grade Appeal/Grade Change process; a student may appeal actions covered in III., E. and IV., A.-C. above through the Student Judicial process (see the Student Judicial process section of the Student Handbook).